 One of the reasons why Dropbox didn’t spend a fortune on marketing was because the paid marketing wasn’t their most resourceful investment.
-What made Dropbox to grow into a viral trend was word of mouth marketing.
+What made Dropbox grow into a viral trend was word-of-mouth marketing.
 Users spread the word about Dropbox to their friends and families.
-People sent invitation links to their friends who also sent it to someone else just to get more storage space on the platform.
+People sent invitation links to their friends who also sent them to someone else just to get more storage space on the platform.

 It was a clever digital marketing strategy.
 Increasing their user base in this way was the best thing to have happened to Dropbox because they grew to 100 million users in the first 4 years, and a good percentage of that came from telling people “Invite your friend to Dropbox to earn more storage space on top of the 2GB you already have.”

 The integration across all existing platforms was done so well it just worked and felt right.
 People are great fans of “difficult things made easy”.
 Dropbox gave them exactly that.

 If you had Dropbox on your Linux machine you could get these same files on your MacBook synced up-to-date.
 If you are at home working on files on your Windows PC then leave the house and you need to check these files on transit in a bus or train you just check them out on your Android phone.
 As long as you have an internet connection, everything will be synced and up to date.

 Dropbox made integration across devices and operating systems so easy that people got so used to it and made Dropbox a part of their daily lives.